-Through his work as a sculptor Hamish Mackie has had the privilege of observing wildlife in many corners of the world at first hand.
-This allows him to bring his passion for the natural world into his sculptures.
+Through his work as a sculptor Hamish Mackie has had the privilege of observing animals in many corners of the world at first hand.
+This allows him to bring his passion for the natural world into his wildlife sculptures.

 Largely self-taught, Hamish’s style is unique; his work captures the inner core, strength, and grace of the subject.
 His sculptures are his own interpretation, and not a photographic representation of the subject.
 Through his close observation and his expressive manipulation of the materials, Hamish is able to capture an instinctive moment of animal behaviour.